vmchale/tin-summer/README.md

 If you do a significant amount of programming, you'll probably end up with build artifacts scattered about. `sniff` is a tool to help you find those artifacts.
-It's especially useful when you're writing build systems (because you can make sure your `clean` command actually cleans everything).
+It's especially useful when you're writing build systems, because you can make sure your `clean` command atually cleans everything.

 ## Features